Braves vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has five doubles, a triple, a home run, 14 walks and 11 RBI (39 total hits).
-He's also stolen one base.
+- Arraez has collected 40 hits with five doubles, a triple, a home run and 14 walks.
+He has driven in 11 runs with one stolen base.

-- Arraez has recorded a base hit in four straight games.
-During his last five outings he is hitting .412 with three walks and two RBI.
+- Arraez will look for his sixth straight game with a hit in this contest.
+During his last five outings he is hitting .500 with three walks and two RBI.

 Arraez Recent Games